wildkq4gui-code/6h-sf16-bot/README.md

 ```

 Notes
 - GitHub Actions cron uses UTC.
-If your local timezone observes DST and you want a fixed local 07:00, let me know and I can add DST-aware scheduling options.
+The workflow is configured to start at 11:45 UTC which corresponds to 05:45 America/Chicago (CST/CDT transition is handled by the timezone conversion here in the code).
-- The bot will run for ~6 hours from startup (wind-down at 5.5h, full shutdown at 6h).
+- The bot calculates the runtime until 23:30 America/Chicago on the same day and will begin wind-down 30 minutes before shutdown (23:00).
+If zoneinfo is unavailable, it falls back to the previous 6-hour behavior.